 1. The Dali Museum

-With well over 2,000 works, showcasing every medium and moment of his artistry, it’s the largest Dali collection outside of Europe.
-It began as a private collection of the Morse family in the 1940’s and in 1982 they donated it, in its entirety to the St Petersburg community.
+With over 2,000 captivating pieces on display, the museum proudly houses the largest collection of Dali’s artwork outside of Europe.
+What began as a private collection curated by the Morse family in the 1940s eventually found its permanent home in St Petersburg when, in 1982, they generously donated it in its entirety to the community.

 2. Skyway Fishing Pier State Park